zlatko-ms/az-capps-private/README.md

 * deploy as a subscription level Contributor
 * deploy as a resource group level Contributor

-In the second use case, you'll have to specify an existing resource group on which you have the Contributor role.
+For the second use case, you'll have to specify an existing resource group on which you have the Contributor role.

 #### Login